-From October through May, you can spread your wings and fly among hundreds of butterflies through the rainforest of the Butterfly Conservatory.
-One of the most popular exhibits at the Museum of Natural History, The Butterfly Conservatory houses over 500 butterflies that come from more than 100 different species!
+One of the most popular exhibits at the American Museum of Natural History, The Butterfly Conservatory houses over 500 butterflies that come from more than 100 different species.
 These include the cruiser, julia, longwing, owl and paperkite, originating from countries including Thailand, Brazil, Kenya and Australia.

 The Butterfly Conservatory teaches visitors about the butterfly life cycles, their lives and their impact on the environment.